ZrutrA/ESP32-Captive-WiFi-login-page/README.md

 ## Start-up and operation

 Connect your programmed esp32 module to the power supply.
 Search for and log in to an open Wi-Fi network called "Free WiFi" (or another one if you changed the name during programming).
+Click on Use this network as is.
 In your browser, go to 172.0.0.1/pass .
 Passwords will be visible there (if they are entered by people trying to log in to the access point).

 ![pass](https://github.com/ZrutrA/ESP32-WiFi-Captive-Portal/assets/155777818/65cd339a-011c-47a4-a990-e3840e6ea986)